-A. Academic excellence
+1. Academic excellence

 - i.
 Knowledge and understanding of the subject informed by current scholarship and research - ii.
 Proven practical expertise in the laboratory, field and elsewhere appropriate for the main research project - iii.
-Knowledge and understanding of research methodology - iv.
+A knowledge and understanding of research methodology - iv.
 Appropriate and clear assessment criteria

-B. Research-active environment, as evidenced by:
+2. Research-active environment, as evidenced by:

 - i.
-An appropriate breadth in the area being offered for accreditation - ii.
-Appropriately high quality research, as defined by national and international criteria - iii.
+An appropriate breadth in the area being offered for advanced accreditation - ii.
+Research excellence, as defined by appropriate national and international criteria - iii.
 The provision of projects in research-active laboratories - iv.
 Achievement of the period of practice learning outcomes

-C. The infrastructure supporting the claim for excellence, including:
+3. The infrastructure supporting the claim for excellence, including: